yshmarov/moneygun/app/views/static/refunds.md

+# Refund Policy

-Cancellations
+## Cancellations

-You can cancel your subscription at any time.
-No questions asked.
-Subscription will be active until the end of the billing cycle.
+You can cancel your subscription at any time. **No questions asked.**

+Your subscription will remain active until the end of the current billing cycle.

-Refunds
+## Refunds

-The subscription is non-refundable.
+The subscription is **non-refundable**.
 If you cancel your subscription, you will not be refunded for the remaining days of the billing cycle.